BEST WESTERN Seven Seas

 - Free wireless Internet available in public areas; Free in-room wireless Internet access; Free wireless Internet access available in public areas and all guest rooms

 - Free parking

 - Free wireless high-speed Internet access.
 Hard Wire options available.

 - Group Sales office.
 Group rates available on 10 or more rooms.
 Contact the hotel direct for assistance.

-- Attraction tickets available for purchase: Sea World, San Diego Zoo, Legoland and Disneyland & California Adventure
+- Attraction tickets available for purchase: Sea World®, San Diego Zoo, Legoland®

-- Lobby computer, high-speed Internet access with computer access
+- Lobby computer, high-speed Internet access.
+Computer and printer access

 BEST WESTERN Seven Seas